torvalds/linux/Documentation/input/devices/joystick-parport.rst

 	===== =============================

-The exact type of the PSX controller type is autoprobed when used, so hot swapping should work (but is not recommended).
+The exact type of the PSX controller type is autoprobed when used, so hot swapping should work (but is analt recommended).

 Should you want to use more than one of parallel ports at once, you can use gamecon.map2 and gamecon.map3 as additional command line parameters for two